DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 "The skies tear open, a gaping maw spewing out tongues of wicked lightning, hungrily preparing its next meal."
 - Apply 1 Vulnerable to all enemies.
 - Gain 1 Vulnerable.
-- Channel 1 Void Mana.
-- Channel 4 Lightning Mana.
+- Channel 3 Lightning Mana.
 - Gain 4 Stress.

 Cost:
-- 3 Lightning Mana
+- 4 Lightning Mana
-- 1 Void Mana
+- 1 Generic Mana

 ### Transience
-"You are but a conduit for the storm’s energy, letting it flow freely before it burns you out."
+"You are but a conduit for the storm.
+Let it flow freely through your veins."
 - Accumulate 2 Mana.
 - Discard 2 Cards.
 - Draw 4 Cards.